The coat of the Havanese may be clipped or kept long. Show dogs must have long hair, but family dogs can be trimmed short for no-fuss grooming.

 Although your new puppy will not ‘need’ a daily grooming initially, in order to train him to keep still and behave whilst you are grooming him, it is wise to go through the motions of grooming each day, ready for the time when he ‘really does need’ it.

 Holding your hand under the crease of your puppy’s back legs will discourage him from sitting down.
-Whilst your puppy is in the correct position say “AND” (meaning stand) and praise your puppy repeating the AND command.
 When your puppy will lie or stand still you can start line brushing using your PIN BRUSH.
 Basically line brushing just means systematically brushing all the hair – where you start and where you finish is a matter of preference, and indeed it is good if you do not always brush starting and ending in the same place, because doing things differently could lead to brushing the hair at a slightly different angle which helps to ensure you do not miss any parts.

 Hair splits less, if static is minimised – this is what the Grooming Spray is for.
-You can spend a lot of money on a spray (and some are good, especially those containing mink oil), or you can mix a little conditioner with water and spray that on sections of hair so as to slightly dampen (but not saturate) the hair you are brushing.
+You can buy a grooming spray or you can mix a little conditioner with water, and spray that on sections of hair so as to slightly dampen (but not saturate) the hair you are brushing.

 To brush the legs you can either have the dog on their back or have the dog standing: